2BlackCats/ENCM-515-Project/part1/README.md

 ## Configuration Modes
 The system provides several configuration modes, each designed for different testing or processing scenarios.
-There are two macros that influence the code: "CONFIG_MODE" and TEST_MODE.
-The combinations of these 2 variables and their outcomes are explained below.
+Two key macros, CONFIG_MODE and TEST_MODE, control the functionality of the system.
+These macros define the filter's processing configuration, and their combinations are outlined below.

-### TEST_MODE = 1
+### TEST_MODE = 1 - Indicates testing.
-Indicates testing.
-- CONFIG_MODE = 0
+- CONFIG_MODE = 0:
-Testing the circular buffer without MLA optimization.
+Testing the circular buffer processor function without MLA optimization.
-- CONFIG_MODE = 1
+- CONFIG_MODE = 1:
-Testing the circular buffer with MLA optimization.
+Testing the circular buffer processing function with MLA optimization.
+- CONFIG_MODE = 2:
+Testing the frame-based processing function.
+- CONFIG_MODE = 3:
+Testing the frame-based processing function with MLA.